As children get older, the way they interact with other people during play will change. These changes are called 'stages of play'.

 You can encourage unoccupied play by letting your child move around.
 It also helps not to wrap them up while they are awake.

-When children play alone, they will explore the world around them.
+When children play alone, they explore the world around them.
 They do this by touching and tasting things.
-They will also enjoy hearing their own voice.
+They also enjoy hearing their own voice.

 You can encourage your child to explore by giving them a variety of safe and age appropriate toys.

-This is when a child watches other children play, and doesn’t join in.
+This is when a child watches other children play, and does not join in.
 This is the first step in learning to play with others.

 Onlooker play is a normal and a healthy part of development.

-Parallel play is when children play next to each other, but don’t interact.
+Parallel play is when children play next to each other, but do not interact.
 This is a normal part of the learning to play process.

 This usually happens between 2 and 3 years old.